zhr19002/ML_Projects/DL_LSTM_Hindcast/README.md

 - **Base Model 1**: A general wave height regressor based on an LSTM network with multi-head attention.

-- **Base Model 2**: A big wave-focused regressor using wave-weighted training and the same LSTM-attention architecture.
+- **Base Model 2**: A big-wave-focused regressor using wave-weighted training and the same LSTM-attention architecture.

 - **Base Model 3**: A classifier estimating the probability of big wave occurrences, also built on an LSTM with multi-head attention.